Robert C. Morlino: Death

 Morlino had a cardiac event during medical testing on November 21, 2018.
 Robert Morlino died in Madison on November 24, 2018, at age 71.

 Views

 Pro-choice politicians

-Morlino believed that canon law should be interpreted as requiring communion be denied to politicians who openly support legal abortion and euthanasia.
-During the 2008 presidential election, Morlino criticized House Speaker Nancy Pelosi and Senator Joe Biden for their remarks regarding abortion on the television program Meet the Press.
+Morlino believed that canon law should be interpreted as requiring priests to deny the eucharist to politicians who supported abortion rights for women and euthanasia.
+During the 2008 US presidential election, Morlino criticized House Speaker Nancy Pelosi and Senator Joe Biden for their remarks regarding abortion on the television program Meet the Press.
 He said that "because they claim to be Catholic," Pelosi and Biden were "violating the separation of church and state" and "stepping on the pope's turf and mine."

-LGBT rights
+LGBTQ rights

-In 2004, Morlino publicly expressed criticism of what he termed as Madison's apparent lack of a moral compass.
+In 2004, Morlino publicly criticized what he termed as Madison's apparent lack of a moral compass.
 He said that the city existed below a religious "moral minimum" and had "virtually no public morality."
 He specifically cited the popularity of the city's StageQ community theater company, a gay and lesbian theater troupe, as evidence of this view.